 What the future holds?

-Still being relatively immature at the moment, it is really tricky to speculate what the future will hold for sentiment analysis.
+Still being relatively immature at the moment, it is really tricky to speculate what the future will hold for salesforce sentiment analysis.
 One general assumption says that sentiment analysis must move beyond one dimensional sentiment scale i.e. positive and negative.
 For the future, to truly understand and capture the broad range of emotions that humans express as written word, we need a more sophisticated multidimensional scale which takes into account all the various emotions a human is capable of expressing though words.
 Until we can measure skepticism, hope, anxiety, excitement, sentiment analysis is (literally) and will remain to be one-dimensional!

 How can you use Sentiment Analysis data in Salesforce?

 Salesforce NLP (Natural Language Parsing) services can be used for Sentiment Analysis.
-You can create training data set and create a model based that can tag different interactions through social channels, phone text or emails with sentiments.
+You can create a training data set and create a model based that can tag different interactions through social channels, phone text or emails with sentiments.
 Call us at 855-MIRKETA if you need help in getting started with your Sentiment Analysis project.